yashika28062006/E-COMMERCE/README.md

 Tested the API using Postman or an API client.
 Committed the changes to GitHub and updated the README with Milestone 14 progress.
 Submitted the repository link as required.
+## Milestone 14:
+Created a backend endpoint in Express to update a product by its ID in MongoDB.
+Used MongoDB’s findByIdAndUpdate() method to modify the product details.
+Added an Edit button to each product card in the frontend UI.
+When the button is clicked, the existing product details are auto-filled into a form.
+Allowed users to modify and save the updated details.
+Sent a PUT request to update the product in the database.
+Ensured the updated product details appear in the UI after a successful update.
+Committed all changes to GitHub and updated the README with Milestone 13 progress.